Death of Keenan Anderson: Arrest and death

 Around seven minutes later, Anderson attempted to escape, police stated.
 The footage showed Anderson standing up and asking for water; the officer replied that he will get water for Anderson, while directing Anderson to sit against a wall.
 Anderson said he wanted people to see him, so the officer told Anderson to sit on the sidewalk, nearer to the intersection, so that Anderson can be seen.
 Anderson walked onto the road, with the officer calling him back.
 Anderson then ran away on the road as more police arrived.

 The motorcycle-riding officer quickly catches up with Anderson, in the middle of the road, and the backup officers also arrive.
 Anderson sits down, turns to his side, then appears briefly to try to stand up.
 The motorcycle-riding officer and two other officers grab Anderson, who cries for help and says that the police are trying to kill him.
 "They're trying to George Floyd me!"
 Anderson said, referring to the murder of George Floyd by police in 2020.
 The officers held Anderson down, told him to calm down, and warned him 13 times that if he does not stop, a Taser will be used on him.
 Anderson says that the officers are "actors" and repeatedly shouts "C Lo".
 At one point, one officer presses his forearm into Anderson's chest, with that officer's elbow on Anderson's neck, while another officer said: "watch your elbow, partner."
-An officer utilized a taser on Anderson, with the first two taser activations being fired from afar, which police reported as ineffective.
-The officer then directly applied the taser on Anderson.
+An officer used a taser on Anderson, with the first two taser activations being fired from afar, which failed to make skin contact.
+The officer then applied the taser via drive-stun on Anderson's back.
 In total Anderson was tasered six times in 42 seconds.

 Anderson was handcuffed by officers, and his legs were also bound.
 Anderson says: "This is an act...They're not police".
 After being restrained, Anderson said: "They think I killed C Lo...They're trying to sedate me...I know too much...They sedated me."

-After his arrest, Anderson was transported to a local hospital where police stated that he died of cardiac arrest approximately four-and-a-half-hours later becoming the third person to die in LAPD custody in 2023.
+After his arrest, Anderson was transported to a local hospital where he died approximately four and a half hours later, becoming the third person to die in LAPD custody in 2023.